Licensed Mental Health Counselor, LMHC

 - Substance use

-Brie Shelly is a Licensed Mental Health Counselor and Certified Rehabilitation Counselor in downtown Boston.
+Brie Shelly is a Licensed Mental Health Counselor, Certified Rehabilitation Counselor, and Registered Yoga Teacher in Downtown Boston.
 Brie specializes in eating disorders, body image, substance use, life transitions, career development, and life design coaching, and offers both traditional talk therapy and coaching services.
 She has worked in various treatment programs, including Veritas Collaborative and McLean Hospital, and has particular expertise in holistic care for eating disorder and addiction clients.

 Brie works with young adults, college students, adults, couples, families, and parents.
 In addition to individual work with clients, she offers wellness education for loved ones, and workplace wellness for companies striving for a better work-life culture.